openflighthpc/concertim-ansible-playbook/production/README.md

 * `visualisation` - Provides an HTTP API for reporting racks and instances; and a web app for visualising the instances and their metrics.
 * `cluster_builder` - Provides an HTTP API for building various types of clusters on OpenStack.
+* `api_server` - Manages OpenStack users, projects and keys for Concertim.
+* `bulk_updates` - Periodically syncs OpenStack instance state to Concertim.
+* `mq_listener` - Listens to the Rabbit MQ to sync OpenStack changes to Concertim in real time.
+* `metrics` - Polls OpenStack for certain metrics and reports them to Concertim.
 * `proxy` - An nginx reverse proxy for the `metric_reporting_daemon` and `visualisation` services.
 * `db` - A postgresql database.